 They Help Kids Form Connections

 There’s a reason dogs are the first choice when training therapy animals.
 Yeah, they’re easy to fall in love with, but they’re also very calming and in tune with the emotions of those around them.
 They can even help children form bonds with others, which is invaluable for children on the autism spectrum.
 One study found autistic children who have trouble bonding with humans often find it easy to form a close connection with a dog.
 Ninety-four percent of the children involved in the study had bonded to their family pet, allowing them to share space with them and interacting with them during play.
+Another pet study found that 20-minute visits from therapy dogs decreased anxiety in children diagnosed with cancer.

 Having a pet isn’t a foolproof method for helping these children learn to form new relationships, but it is an option and just one more reason to bring a furry friend home.